MapStory/Learning/modules/module6.md

 ![](images/Screen Shot 2019-01-24 at 12.52.54 PM.jpg)\

-##### Setting up an Organization Account
+#### Setting up an Organization Account

 When you are ready to set up an Organization Account for your work unit, you will contact a StoryScapes administrator.
 An administrator will work with you, or the appropriate point of contact, to get the Organization Account created.
 Once this is done, this will give you, or the appropriate point of contact, the ability to manage the Organization Account.

-##### Managing an Organization Account
+### Activity

+To complete this activity, you will need have been given Organizer status on an Organization page.

-If you have been given Organizer status on an Organization page, you click `Manage` on the public Organization page to customize basic information about your Organization.
+1. If you have been given Organizer status on an Organization page, you click `Manage` on the public Organization page to customize basic information about your Organization.

 ![](images/Screen Shot 2019-01-24 at 12.52.54 PM.jpg)\

-To add StoryLayers and StoryScapes to your Organization page, you simply go to the StoryLayer or StoryScape page.
+2. To add StoryLayers and StoryScapes to your Organization page, you simply go to the StoryLayer or StoryScape page.
 You will see an option to add the content to the Organization that you are an Organizer for.

 ![](images/Screen Shot 2019-01-24 at 12.56.23 PM.jpg)\

-StoryScapes users can also request to become Members of your Organization.
+3. StoryScapes users can also request to become Members of your Organization.
 This is simply a way for you to indicate people that are involved in your Organization.
 A StoryTeller can request to become a Member by clicking `Join This Organization` on any Organization page.

 ![](images/Screen Shot 2019-01-30 at 6.24.03 PM.jpg)\

 You can accept or reject these requests from the management page for the Organization.

 ![](images/Screen Shot 2019-01-30 at 6.24.44 PM.jpg)\

-### Tasks

-Now it's your turn!

-- [x] First, find an Organization Account on the Explore page and request to become a Member
-- [x] Second, think of an organization that might benefit from having an Organization Account in StoryScapes.
-Share your idea with a colleague.

-_The following tasks can be completed if your course instructor shares login information for a temporary user account with rights as a manager of an Organization Account_:

-- [x] Log off from your current account and log back on to StoryScapes using the test account provided by your course instructor.
-Go to this Organization Account page and make one improvement to the profile.

-- [x] Add at least one StoryLayer or StoryScape to the Organization Account.

 ## Conclusion